Concept video

 Fun! =D

 We explored many playful ways to make saving money more engaging, from pirate treasure themes to quirky interactions like toasting savings or building budgets with blocks.
 But the pig theme kept coming back to us.
-It has a strong historical connection to money, offers rich sound design opportunities, and most importantly, it’s fun—both as a motivation for this project and for encouraging saving habits.
+It has a strong historical connection to money, offers interesting sound design opportunities, and most importantly, it’s fun!
+Both as a motivation for this project and for encouraging saving habits.

 But what if we did this?
 Exploring how expression could bring the fun